trevonromanuik/battlenet-api/README.md

 # Documentation

-Each API method receives a parameters object for the request, and a callback function to execute once the request has completed.
+Each API method takes in a parameters object for the request, and a callback function to execute once the request has completed.
 The available request parameters are explained for each method below.

 Each `callback` function receives two arguments: `error` and `response`.